Eric-Zhang007/RMV-task2/README.md

 ## What caused mistake?
 I misunderstood the direction for g, and this brought mistake when I limit the boundary for g and k.
 ## How to solve it?
 Firstly, I moved the coordinate system for the frame, moving (0,0) from top left to buttom left.
-This is easily achieved by `720.0-point.y`. \n
+This is easily achieved by `720.0-point.y`.
 Besides, I figure out the direction of each vector, like vy0 and g.
-Now no matter which direction they are, the showed result will be positive. \n
+Now no matter which direction they are, the showed result will be positive.
 Thank you for reminding me of my mistake!
 Hoping my result this time right!